McClennon History, Family Crest & Coats of Arms

 The surname McClennon was first found in Ayrshire where their history vitally is enmeshed with that of the larger Logan Clan.
 The McClennon spelling of this name was first found in Druimdeurfait, in Ross-shire, where they were a branch of the Highland Logans, who lived along Loch Lochy.
 According to family lore, they descend from Gilliegorm, Chief of the northern Logans, who was killed battling the Clan Fraser.
 His pregnant wife taken captive by Lord Lovat.
 Her son, born humped back, was called Crotair MacGilliegorm, the "crooked-back son of Gilliegorm."
 Fearing future revenge on the Frasers by the boy, he was sent to a monastery at Beauly, where he became a monk.
 He was said to be an ardent follower of the Irish Saint Fhinan, and one of his children took the name Mac Gillie Fhinan, which eventually became MacLennan.

-Important Dates for the McClennon family
+Early History of the McClennon family

 This web page shows only a small excerpt of our McClennon research.
 Another 247 words (18 lines of text) covering the years 1204, 1296, 1329, 1555, 1606, 1609, 1746 and 1890 are included under the topic Early McClennon History in all our PDF Extended History products and printed products wherever possible.